swiftlang/swift/docs/Pattern Matching.rst

-Despite the lack of grouping braces, the semantics are that the statements in each case-group form their own scope, and falling off the end causes control to resume at the end of the match statement — i.e. "implicit break", not "implicit fallthrough".
+Despite the lack of grouping braces, the semantics are that the statements in each case-group form their own scope, and falling off the end causes control to resume at the end of the switch statement — i.e. "implicit break", not "implicit fallthrough".

 Chris seems motivated to eventually add an explicit 'fallthrough'